Sum02dean/WINE/README.md

 ```

 ## MLflow
-Either during or after you have submitted the above model run, open a new terminal <br/>
+After you have submitted the above model run, open a new terminal and <br/>
 navigate to the src directory and run:

 ```commandline
 mlflow ui
 ```

-Follow the link generated to track your model, performance stats, artifacts and piplines.
+Follow the link generated to track your model, performance stats, artifacts and pipelines.

 ## Optuna
 Similar to the above, open a new terminal <br/>